BradMarr/brainlessfk/README.md

  ## Utility:
 Upon cloning project, you can add scripts to the scripts directory then pass in the path in as an argument.
 The program will then return the BrainFK code (unless an error occurs) which you could compile using a [BrainFK compiler](https://www.tutorialspoint.com/execute_brainfk_online.php).

-To run example script, cd into root directory of project then run `cargo run "./scripts/test.blf"`.
+To run example script, `cd` into the root directory of project then run `cargo run "./scripts/test.blf"`.
 ## Commands:
 ### Command table:
 | Command | Description | Argument 1 | Argument 2 | Argument 3 |